-An Academic Honesty Appeals Board will verbally notify the accused and the accuser of their decision on the day of the hearing.
+A member of the Academic Honesty Appeals Board will verbally notify the accused and the accuser of their decision on the day of the hearing.
 The Appeals Board will select an individual to send written notification of the appeals decision to all parties within a period of (5) business days of the hearing.